-174. In carrying out an assessment of sustainability, a review of the potential impacts on key designations will be required.
+172. In carrying out an assessment of sustainability, a review of the potential impacts on key designations will be required.
 Attention must be given to key designations present in the locality such as the valued landscapes of the Cotswolds and Wye Valley AONBs.
 The scale and significance of any impacts on the conservation of the landscape and scenic beauty, and ability to protect wildlife and cultural heritage will be of paramount importance.
 Meeting the relevant criteria set out in policies DM06, DM08 and DM09 and MR01 will be crucial.
-However, as supported by national policy, a degree of flexibility may be shown when analysing individual proposals for small-scale natural building stone workings, which are likely to operate over a protracted timescale, experience low rates of working and / or periods of intermittency.
+However, as supported by national policy, a degree of flexibility may be shown when analysing individual proposals for small-scale natural building stone working.
+Subject to the merits of any given proposal and consideration of possible environmental impacts, on a case by case basis it may be justified for proposals to involve relatively low rates of extraction, periods of intermittent working and as a consequence, relatively longer planning permission timeframes than would otherwise be desirable.

-175. Favourable consideration may also be given to evidence that shows greenhouse gas emissions from transport will not increase as a result of using local natural building stones rather than relying upon imports from a greater distance.
+173. Favourable consideration may also be given to evidence that shows greenhouse gas emissions from transport will not increase as a result of using local natural building stones rather than relying upon imports from a greater distance.
 Although the suitability of the local road network to support such proposals must be factored into this analysis.
 The relevant criteria of policy DM03 will be applicable.